Do You Prioritize Onboarding?

 More from that Staff Meeting

 The best we can say is that these are pieces of a proper onboarding process.
 What’s amazing is that the hospitality industry consistently offered the best onboarding experience within our super discreet data pool.
-To be fair we have heard very positive onboarding experiences from within each of the listed industries.
-We’d add generally the healthcare (patient treatment) industry, Education, and consulting industries to a “better than most” list.
+To be fair we have heard very positive onboarding experiences from within each of these industries.
+We’d add generally the healthcare (patient treatment) industry, Education, and consulting industries.

 Why are some industries better than others?